SevenShepherd/SevenShepherd.github.io/_posts/2024-07-24-what-is-a-cult.markdown

 ### 2. Moderate Protestant *&lsquo;isms*

-There's very few groups that fall into this uniquely accurate section, among them are: [Amyraldism](https://sevenshepherd.github.io/limited-atonement/), Reformed Arminianism (Reformed Wesleyanism), the [original Calvary Chapel distinctives](https://sevenshepherd.github.io/calvary-chapel/), and C.S.
-Lewis' Mere Christianity.
+There's very few groups that fall into this uniquely accurate section, among them are: [Amyraldism](https://sevenshepherd.github.io/limited-atonement/), Reformed Arminianism (Reformed Wesleyanism), C.S.
+Lewis' Mere Christianity, and the [original Calvary Chapel distinctives](https://sevenshepherd.github.io/calvary-chapel/).
 These all define moderate protestant positions.

-- [Most educated group in existence](https://sevenshepherd.github.io/science/) with support from the academic community.
+- [Protestants are the most educated group in existence](https://sevenshepherd.github.io/science/) with support from the academic community.
 - Sound doctrine & adherenence to the [five solas](/assets/images/solas.jpg).
 - Sound teachings on faith as notitia (&lsquo;knowledge&rsquo;), assensus (&lsquo;agreement&rsquo;), and fiducia (&lsquo;trust & reliance&rsquo;); as well as, [repentance](https://sevenshepherd.github.io/repentance/) as a heartfelt sorrow for sin, a renouncing of it, and a sincere commitment to forsake it and walk in obedience to Christ.
 - Early reformed confessions such as the [Heidelberg Catechism (1563)](https://sevenshepherd.github.io/heidelberg-catechism/), or [Amyraldian (moderately reformed)](https://sevenshepherd.github.io/limited-atonement/) confessions such as [New Hampshire Confession (1833)](https://sevenshepherd.github.io/new-hampshire-confession-1833/).
 They do not push [limited atonement](https://sevenshepherd.github.io/limited-atonement/), or extreme views.